yomidevs/local-audio-yomichan/README.md

 > <sup>**Announcement**: A new audio collection was released on 2023/06/11!
 See how to upgrade to the new collection [here](#other) ("Updating to the new audio collection") </sup>

 This [Anki add-on](https://ankiweb.net/shared/info/1045800357)
-runs a local server of which Yomichan can fetch audio files from, using a database containing over 250,000 unique expressions.
+runs a local server that Yomichan fetches audio files from, using a database containing over 250,000 unique expressions.
-With this setup, you are able to create Anki cards nearly instantaneously, and get word audio without a working internet connection.
+With this setup, you are able to create Anki cards nearly instantaneously, get word audio without a working internet connection, and increase the quality and coverage of word audio.

 Core maintainer: [**@Aquafina-water-bottle**](https://www.github.com/Aquafina-water-bottle)